Coin-Gulter/audio_recognition_system/README.md

 ## Experiment reproducibility

-The 'dataset_experiment_1/' directory contains the dataset used in the first experiments in the paper.
-The 'dataset_experiment_2/' directory contains the dataset used in the second experiments in the paper.
+The 'dataset_exp_1/' directory contains the dataset used in the first experiments in the paper.
+The 'dataset_exp_2/' directory contains the dataset used in the second experiments in the paper.
-Files 'dataset_experiment_1.pkl' and 'dataset_experiment_2.json' get dataset information respectively After running the experiments, the 'scores_experiment_1.csv' file will contain experiment results of the first dataset experiment and 'scores_experiment_2.csv' will contain experiment results of the second dataset experiment.
+Files 'dataset_exp_1.pkl' and 'dataset_exp_2.pkl' get dataset information respectively.
+After running the experiments, the 'scores_exp_1.csv' file will contain experiment results of the first dataset experiment and 'scores_exp_2.csv' will contain experiment results of the second dataset experiment.
 ## Get dataset